ajwhitney23/CS2223/hw2/readme.txt

     1 - show results for 4.1
     2 - show results for 4.2
     3 - show results for 4.3
-    4 - show results for 4.4

 -----NOTES------
-there is a text file called prob3.txt that answers the questions for 3.2
+there is a text file called prob3.txt that answers the questions for 3.2 there is a text file called prob4.txt that answers the questions for 4.4